Qinghai Travel Guide

 Travelers who take the rail to Tibet earn this extra bonus as they can see Tibetan antelopes gallop among rocks or yaks feeding on the grass while passing Hoh Xil.

-A trip to Hoh Xil is now possible since 2009, however with some strict strings.
+A trip to Hoh Xil has now possible since 2009, however with some strict strings.
 The annual limitation for travelers is 1,000 and 15 travelers per group.
 Health certification is required for permission and so is the physical examination in Golmud.
 Hypertensive patients are not allowed to enter.
 Only the patrolling route is available and travelers shall not wander about without a guide.

 5. Dongguan Great Mosque